nward17/campustutors/README.md

-# CampusTeachers
+# CampusTutors

-CampusTeachers is a tutoring application that I have created for my capstone project at the University of Maine.
-CampusTeachers is what
-I like to call 'The Uber of Tutoring'.
-Essentially, it is an on-demand application for students of a university to request a tutor for help on a particular course or subject.
-CampusTeachers is a functioning web application that will work on any device.
-It also exists as a native Android application as well where it utilizes push notifications.
+CampusTutors is a tutoring application that I created for my capstone project at the University of Maine.
+It is an on-demand application for students at a university to request a tutor for help on a particular course or subject.
+CampusTutors is a functioning web application that will work on any device.